Who is eligible to utilize the services of the Office of Preprofessional Advising, CSA?

 How do I decide where to apply?

 You should speak to a prelaw adviser about your list of schools.
 However there are some online resources to help you get started which you may access via our website.
-You want to apply to a range of schools—no matter how strong your numbers, don’t apply only to the very top schools and no matter what your record, don’t leave out your dream schools.
-You should try to visit as many schools as possible because the best way to get a sense of a school is to actually be there!
+You want to apply to a range of schools—no matter how strong your numbers, don’t apply only to the very top schools and no matter what your record, but also don’t leave out your dream schools.
+You should try to visit as many schools as possible, and attend virtual open houses and information sessions because the best way to get a sense of a school is to actually talk to the people who are there!

 Where can I find other resources about the law profession?